Understanding RUVs

 What about liquidity & exits?

-If secondary liquidity is presented to the RUV by the company, the investment adviser will generally not sell shares in a secondary.
+If a secondary liquidity opportunity is presented to the RUV by the company, the investment adviser will generally not sell shares in a secondary sale opportunity.
 For an exit, when we receive distribution proceeds, we will distribute them to LPs.
-In some cases (like an IPO or acquisition by a public company), we may directly disburse stock to the brokerage accounts of the RUV members, depending on the feasibility, volume, and fees associated with the transaction.
+In some cases (like an IPO or acquisition by a public company), we may directly disburse stock to the brokerage accounts of the RUV members, depending on the feasibility, volume, and fees associated with the transaction (which are passed through to the RUV).

 Tax & Reporting